- Gear VR (with Controller) or Oculus Go

-The idea (taken from The Sentinel) is that there’s a finite amount of energy in each level.
-A Tree is one unit, a Rock is 2, a Clone and a Sentry is 3 and the Guardian is 4.
+The idea (inspired by The Sentinel) is that there’s a finite amount of energy in each level.
+A Green Token is one unit, a Stone Token is 2, a Clone and a Sentry is 3 and the Guardian is 4.
 If a Sentry or the Guardian can see the platform you’re standing on, it can scan you.
 The Guardian has the more powerful scan and you won’t last long if you don’t move quickly.
 Likewise, you can scan any object that stands on a platform that you can look down on.
 The idea is to get to higher ground so you can overlook the Guardian, scan it and win the level.

-You pick up energy by absorbing Trees, Rocks and (with caution, see below) Sentries.
-When the level starts you have limited energy, about enough to transport yourself once.
+You pick up energy by absorbing Tokens and (with caution, see below) Sentries.
+When the level starts you have limited energy, about enough to transport yourself once via a clone.
 The gauge at the top of the heads-up display gives an indication of your energy store, and thus life.
-To move, you use your energy to project a Tree, then convert it to a Rock then a Clone.
+To move, you use your energy to create a Clone.
 Then you can transport yourself into that Clone.
 The lost energy is auto-recovered so you can move around easily.

 The Guardian starts scanning right from the beginning, turning a small increment at certain time periods.
-It absorbs Trees, Rocks, and you or any of your Clones (which may be left behind by a Hyperspace action).
-It doesn’t keep the energy but rather scatters it by randomly, generating Trees, Rocks and Sentries.
+It absorbs Tokens and you or any of your Clones (which may be left behind by a Hyperspace action).
+It doesn’t keep the energy but rather scatters it by randomly, generating Tokens and Sentries.

 The Sentries, however, are only generated when you have a certain amount of energy.
 The more energy you are storing, the more they’re attracted to you.
 And the higher your player level, the more sentries will be sent after you.

 You have the choice of scanning a Sentry when it attacks you or moving on.
 The downside of absorbing too many Sentries is that the Guardian may plant a Bomb near you.
 You’ll hear the bomb ticking but you may not see it depending on the geography.
 The closer you are, the more damage, so move away unless you have energy to spare.
-In a panic you can hyperspace by looking at the sky and tapping.
+In a panic you can hyperspace by tapping the top section of the Controller touchpad.
 When you hyperspace you’ll end up somewhere random, no higher than your current position.
 You’ll also leave behind a clone.
 You can recover the energy later if you find it and absorb it before the Guardian gets to it.

 As you get closer to the Guardian, it rotates faster, and the space gets more crowded with Sentries (depending on your energy levels).
 This is where you need to keep an eye on your energy store and where the Guardian is facing.
 In the higher levels you also need to put a little thought into how you’re going to navigate the steeper jumps required near the top, as the navigation options are reduced.

-- Look at a platform that contains an object (it will turn red), then hold down the action button to start absorbing
+- Point to a platform that contains an object (it will turn red), then hit the trigger button to start absorbing

-- Look at an empty platform (it turns yellow) then hold down the action button to start projecting energy onto it
+- Point to at an empty platform (it turns yellow) then hit the trigger button button to start projecting energy onto it

 - While projecting, once you have created a clone, release the action button to teleport

 - If you continue to hold down the button after a clone is created, you can tilt the controller upward and raise the platform.
 This will use up energy, which gets returned to the Guardian

 - The platform’s rise is limited to a height where you can see the top